MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/log-analytics/desktop-log-analytics-faq.md

 *Answer:*  There is no ability to configure Log Analytics for individual v1 workspaces.

-**Question:**  There are a lot of events logged from the AS Engine.
+**Question:**  There are numerous events logged from the AS Engine.
 Can I choose which ones I want?

-*Answer:*  Currently you cannot choose which events to log, though this feature is planned.
+*Answer:*  Currently you cannot choose which events to log.

 **Question:**  How much will Log Analytics cost?

 *Answer:*  Azure Log Analytics bills storage, ingestion, and analytical queries independently.
 Cost also depends on the geographic region and will vary depending on how much activity is generated, how long you choose to store the data and how often you query it.
-An average Premium capacity generates about 35GB of logs monthly, but this can be higher for heavily utilized capacities.
+An average Premium capacity generates about 35 GB of logs monthly, but this can be higher for heavily utilized capacities.
 Refer to the cost calculator for more information.

 ## Next steps